 Danetre and Southbrook Learning Village, Hawke Road, Southbrook Estate, Daventry, Northants NN11 4LJ

-Places will be allocated to pupils who have a statement of special educational needs which name the academy as appropriate provision.
+Places will be allocated to pupils who have an EHC Plan which name the academy as appropriate provision.
 When there are more applications for admission than places available, priority will be given in the following order:

 - Exceptional social or medical needs.
 If you believe that your child has exceptional medical or social needs you will need to provide evidence of this from an appropriate professional.
 The needs must relate to your child and the evidence must detail how the needs of your child can only be met at DSLV.

 Information on exceptional medical needs should be sent directly to the academy.